cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/git.rst

 * assignments of tasks to group members

-This prerequisite is satisfied if you and other students have formed a group and your instructor has approved the project.
+This prerequisite is satisfied if you and other students have formed a group.
+.. and your instructor has approved the project.

 Obtain a FutureSystems account
 ----------------------------------------------------------------------